kaplan81/rick-morty-pwa-workbox/README.md

 2. `/1` gets the character with id 1.
 We use it on the character page.
 3. `/avatar/1.jpeg` gets the picture (or avatar) of character with id 1.
 We use it on both pages.

+We are going to use `workbox.routing.registerRoute()` method to cache routes in runtime.
+In order to do that we need to use regular expressions for 2 cases:

+A. Match retrieved data but not subsequent image requests.
+In other words: get all calls to the characters but not to their avatar images.
+That also means: match endpoint 1 AND 2 but NOT 3.
+B. Match only the calls to avatar images.

-We shoud create a regular expression that matches both case 1 and case 2 for API calls but NOT case 3.
-That is probably the most difficult part of this exercise.
-We all have problems from time to time with regular expressions so if you cannot figure it out just look at the code of this branch for the solution.
+So let's start with **case A**.
+This is probably the most difficult part of this exercise.
+We all have problems from time to time with regular expressions so if you cannot figure it out just look at the code of this branch for the solution or ask your instructor to send the segular expression string to you.

+But the pattern to match is not the only parameter to the `workbox.routing.registerRoute()` method.
+We also need a caching strategy.

 Since new characters can die as the TV shows goes on, we need to have the most up-to-date information so we will use the Network First caching strategy (falling back to cache).